marko-id/marko-id/README.md

 <!-- Your title -->
-## Hi, I'm Omar, a Student 🚀 from Indonesia.
+## Hi, I'm Omar, an IT Enthusiast 🚀 from Indonesia.

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/